nipafx/demo-jigsaw-advent-calendar/README.md

 ## Setup

-This demo was developed against build 146 of the [Jigsaw early access prototype](https://jdk9.java.net/jigsaw/).
+This demo (obviously) requires [Java 9](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).
 For it to work the Java 9 variants of `javac`, `jar`, and `java` must be available on the command line via `javac9`, `jar9`, and `java9`, e.g. by symlinking them.

 The root directory contains a `compileAndRun.sh`, which - surprise - compiles and runs the example.